serenity-is/docs/framework/passworod-strength.md

 Each of the attributes within `Membership` section controls a different aspect of the password policy:

 - `MinPasswordLength` sets the minimum character count for passwords.
 Default value is 8.
-- `RequireDigit` demands at least one numeral within the password.
+- `RequireDigit` requires at least one numeral within the password.
 Default value is `true`.
-- `RequireLowercase` and `RequireUppercase` impose requirements for case-sensitive letters.
+- `RequireLowercase` and `RequireUppercase` requires the inclusion of case-sensitive letters.
 Default values are `true`.
 - `RequireNonAlphanumeric` requires the inclusion of special characters, such as punctuation marks.
 Spaces are not considered special characters.
 Default value is `true`.
 - `SaltSize` determines the size of the cryptographic salt used in password hashing, providing additional security against hash-specific attacks.
 Default value is 5.